 Professor & Director, The Center for Biomedical Science, The Feinstein Institute for Medical Research

-Professor, Molecular Medicine & Neurosurgery, Hofstra Northwell School of Medicine
+Professor, Molecular Medicine & Neurosurgery, Donald and Barbara Zucker School of Medicine at Hofstra/Northwell

 Phone: (516) 562-2813

-Kevin J. Tracey is president of The Feinstein Institute for Medical Research, and professor of Molecular Medicine and Neurosurgery at the Hofstra Northwell School of Medicine.
+Kevin J. Tracey is president of The Feinstein Institute for Medical Research, and professor of Molecular Medicine and Neurosurgery at the Zucker School of Medicine.
 He is a leader in the study of the molecular basis of inflammation.
 He and his colleagues identified the neural mechanism for controlling the immunological responses to infection and injury, and developed devices to replace anti-inflammatory drugs in clinical trials of rheumatoid arthritis, a new field termed bioelectronic medicine.
 The recipient of numerous awards and honors, including an honorary degree from the Karolinska Institute, Dr. Tracey is a fellow in the American Association for the Advancement of Science, and a member in the American Society for Clinical Investigation, and the Association of American Physicians.
 He is co-founder and Councilor of the Global Sepsis Alliance.